jonathannard/Red-Portals/README.md

 1. Clone this repository to your machine.
 2. Set up a Raspberry Pi or other [supported hardware][url-lambda-guru] as an access point.
-3. Use the provided templates from within the `\portals` folder to simulate captive portals in a controlled environment.
+3. Use the provided templates from within the `/portals` folder to simulate captive portals in a controlled environment.
 4. Review the provided documentation to understand how attackers exploit this technique — and how to defend against it.